GalvanizeOpenSource/stats-shortcourse/docs/_sources/statistics-concepts.rst.txt

 Statistics
 ----------

-**Statistics** often correspond to distributional *parameters* as they are typically used to estimate specific distributional parameters.
+**Statistics** are often chosen for their correspondence to specific distributional *parameters* for the purposes of estimating those parameters.
 It's important to always remember the distinction between *statistics* and *parameters*,
-however:
+though:
-statistics are numerical calculations that are planned to be executed using sample data, while parameters are mathematical manipulations carried out on distributional forms.
+statistics are numerical calculations that use sample data for their calculation, while parameters are mathematical manipulations carried out on distributional forms.

-The statistic that corresponds to expectation is the **sample mean**:
+A statistic that corresponds to the *population mean* is, unsurprisingly, the **sample mean**:

 .. math::
    \bar{x} = \frac{1}{n}\sum_j^n x_j

-Common alternative statistics for measuring centrality are the **sample median** and the **sample mode**.
+However, alternative statistics with different robustness and behavior profiles, such as **sample median** and the **sample mode**, are available for measuring centrality.
-The statistic that corresponds to variance is the **sample variance**:
+The statistic that corresponds to the *population variance* is the **sample variance**:

 .. math::

    s^2 = \frac{1}{n-1} \sum_j^n (x_j - \bar{x})^2

+But again, alternative statistics such as the **range** and **inter-quartile range** are available for measuring spead.
+And of course, the sample *standard deviation* :math:`s = \sqrt{s^2}` is much easier to interpret than the *sample variance*.

 There are a couple common choices for statistics that correspond to linear associations parameters.